-Salary packaging/sacrificing can add literally thousands of dollars in additional value onto the stated salary for a role through reducing your tax bill, so check if the employer offers this service, and if it’s not clear how much difference it will make, don’t hesitate to ask the employer.
+Salary packaging is a unique benefit for the not-for-profit section, and can often add literally thousands of dollars in additional value onto the stated salary for a role through reducing your tax bill.

-Fewer hours, flexible work arrangements and professional development opportunities are also common and attainable in the not-for-profit sector, and can balance out lower pay for some roles.
+Conditions like fewer hours, flexible work arrangements and professional development opportunities are also common and attainable in the not-for-profit sector, and can balance out lower pay for some roles.

 Calculate the cash value of what’s on offer to see if it lines up with your expectations of a fair package for the role.

 Subscribe to Career Advice